-Power-down Instruction and Power-up Mode
+Power-up Mode

-Power-up Mode.
-The PSD internal logic is reset upon Power-up to the Read mode.
-Sector Select (FS0-FS7 and CSBOOT0-CSBOOT3) must be held Low, and Write Strobe (WR, CNTL0) High, during Power-up for maximum security of the data contents and to remove the possibility of a byte being written on the first edge of Write Strobe (WR,

-CNTL0).
-Any Write cycle initiation is locked when V{CC} is below V{LKO}.
+The PSD internal logic is reset upon Power-up to the READ Mode.
+Sector Select (FS0-FS7 and CSBOOT0-CSBOOT3) must be held Low, and Write Strobe (WR, CNTL0) High, during Power-up for maximum security of the data contents and to remove the possibility of a byte being written on the first edge of Write Strobe (WR, CNTL0).
+Any WRITE cycle initiation is locked when V{CC} is below V{LKO} .